Senorsen/subtitle-adjuster/README.md

 2. Select a subtitle file or folder using one of these methods:
    - Click "Select File" or "Select Folder" buttons
    - Drag and drop a file or folder onto the application window
+   - Right-click on .ass or .srt subtitle file(s) or folder and select "Adjust Subtitles"
 3. Enter the time adjustment in milliseconds:
    - Positive values delay the subtitles
    - Negative values advance the subtitles